Memantine: History

-Memantine was first synthesized and patented by Eli Lilly and Company in 1968 as an anti-diabetic agent, but it was ineffective at lowering blood sugar.
-Later it was discovered to have central nervous system (CNS) activity, and was developed by Merz for dementia in Germany; the NMDA activity was discovered after trials had already begun.
-Memantine was first marketed for dementia in Germany in 1989 under the name Axura.
+Memantine was first synthesized, patented, and described by Eli Lilly and Company in 1963 as an anti-diabetic agent, but it was ineffective at lowering blood sugar.
+By 1972, it was discovered to have central nervous system (CNS) activity, and was developed by Merz for treatment of neurological diseases, such as Parkinson's disease.
+Memantine was first studied in the treatment of Alzheimer's disease in 1986.
+The drug was first marketed for dementia in 1989 in Germany under the name Axura.

-In the US, some CNS activities were discovered at Children's Hospital of Boston in 1990, and Children's licensed patents covering uses of memantine outside the field of ophthalmology to Neurobiological Technologies (NTI) in 1995.
-In 1998 NTI amended its agreement with Children's to allow Merz to take over development.
+It was not discovered to act as an NMDA receptor antagonist until 1989, after clinical trials had initiated.
+Prior to this, it was theorized to directly and/or indirectly modulate the dopaminergic, noradrenergic, and serotonergic systems.
+However, these actions were later realized to occur at 100-fold higher concentrations than those achieved therapeutically and hence are unlikely to be involved in its effects.

-In 2000, Merz partnered with Forest to develop the drug for Alzheimer's disease in the U.S. under the name Namenda.
+In the United States, some CNS activities were discovered at Children's Hospital of Boston in 1990, and Children's licensed patents covering uses of memantine outside the field of ophthalmology to Neurobiological Technologies (NTI) in 1995.
+In 1998, NTI amended its agreement with Children's to allow Merz to take over development.

+In 2000, Merz partnered with Forest to develop the drug for Alzheimer's disease in the United States under the brand name Namenda.
 In 2000, Merz partnered with Suntory for the Japanese market and with Lundbeck for other markets including Europe; the drug was originally marketed by Lundbeck under the name Ebixa.
+Memantine was approved in the European Union in 2002 and in the United States in 2003.

 Sales of the drug reached $1.8 billion for 2014.
 The cost of Namenda was $269 to $489 a month in 2012.

 In February 2014, as the July 2015 patent expiration for memantine neared, Actavis, which had acquired Forest, announced that it was launching an extended release (XR) form of memantine that could be taken once a day instead of twice a day as needed with the then-current "immediate release" (IR) version, and that it intended to stop selling the IR version in August 2014 and withdraw the marketing authorization.
-This is a tactic to thwart generic competition called "product hopping".
+This is a tactic to thwart generic competition called product hopping.
 However the supply of the XR version ran short, so Actavis extended the deadline until the fall.
 In September 2014 the attorney general of New York, Eric Schneiderman, filed a lawsuit to compel Actavis to keep selling the IR version on the basis of antitrust law.

 In December 2014, a judge granted New York State its request and issued an injunction, preventing Actavis from withdrawing the IR version until generic versions could launch.
 Actavis appealed and in May a panel of the Second Circuit Court of Appeals upheld the injunction, and in June Actavis asked that its case be heard by the full Second Circuit panel.
 In August 2015, Actavis' request was denied.